 The city has a network of station points to supply electric cars and of cycle paths connecting residential areas to services and green areas.
 Besides the city’s major green areas – Monsanto Forest Park and the Bela Vista Park (site of the Rock in Rio music festival) – there are also several parks and gardens of historic and artistic interest, where you can relax and enjoy the city.

-Lisbon hosts events (many of international notoriety) throughout the year for a diversity of audiences (E.g.: the Rock in Rio festival, the Volvo Ocean Race and The Tall Ships Races all took place in Lisbon in 2012).
+Lisbon hosts events (many of international notoriety) throughout the year for a diversity of audiences (E.g.: the Rock in Rio festival, NOS Alive, Web Summit).
 Along the Tagus waterfront are numerous places to dine, drink or dance, such as the Alcantara Docks.
 The area of Bairro Alto, home to the city’s original Fado houses, is now full of bars and small restaurants.